sarasustelosantos/bootcamp_group/README.md

 # Project Title: Predictive Churn Tool - Telecom Operator

 ## Overview
-This repository contains a series of Jupyter notebooks that document various stages of a data analysis and predictive modeling project.
+This repository contains a series of Jupyter notebooks that document the various stages of data analysis and predictive modeling used to understand and predict churn from the Telecom company.
 Each notebook focuses on a specific phase of the project, from data collection and exploration to advanced modeling techniques.

 ## Notebooks